 One in 700 babies is born each year with a cleft lip, a cleft palate, or both.
 Besides its devastating emotional and social impact, this common congenital disability can also jeopardize a child’s long-term health.
 Fortunately, incredible progress has occurred in the last half-century repairing cleft defects.
 As a result, today’s children with these birth defects often enter adulthood with a regular appearance and better overall health.
-And, since July is National Cleft and Craniofacial Awareness and Prevention Month, we want to shed some light on Cleft lips.
+And, since July is National Cleft and Craniofacial Awareness and Prevention Month, we want to shed some light on Everything you Need to Know About Cleft Lips and Palates.

 What is a cleft lip?
 A cleft lip can range from a bit of notch in the colored part of the lip to a complete separation of the upper lip, extending up and into the nose.
 This can affect one side of the mouth (unilateral) or both sides (bilateral) and can be complete (meaning the cleft goes up into the nose) or incomplete.
 A cleft lip can also affect the gum where the teeth come through.
 Again, this can range from a small notch to a complete separation of the gum into two parts.